khval/AmosKittens/commands.md

 	(In the future if Amos Kittens is ported to Windows, this might result in minimized window to start bar.)

+	You should not use this command to hide opening screen use command "view off", use command "View On" when your done.

 **AMOS to Front**

 	Uniconify Amos Kittens, and open the window.